-The Company considers all highly liquid instruments purchased with a maturity of three months or less at date of purchase to be cash equivalents.
-The Company continually monitors its positions with and credit quality of, the financial institutions with which it invests.
+The Company considers all highly liquid instruments purchased with a maturity of three months or less at the date of purchase to be cash equivalents.
+The Company continually monitors its positions with, and credit quality of, the financial institutions with which it invests.
 As of the balance sheet date and periodically throughout the period, the Company has maintained balances in various operating accounts in excess of federally insured limits.
-The Company has invested substantially all its cash in short-term bank deposits.
-The Company had no cash equivalents as of September 30, 2023 and December 31, 2022.
+The Company has invested substantially all of its cash in short-term bank deposits.
+The Company had no cash equivalents as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023.